Tyrian (video game)

 Tyrian is a vertically scrolling shooter developed by Eclipse Software for MS-DOS and published in 1995 by Epic MegaGames.
 Tyrian was programmed by Jason Emery, illustrated by Daniel Cook, and its music composed by Alexander Brandon and Andras Molnar.
+A slightly enhanced version was published in 1999 as Tyrian 2000.
 The game was re-released as freeware in 2004.
-A free and open-source port of the game started in April 2007.

 Plot

 The game is set in the year 20,031.
 The player takes on the role of Trent Hawkins, a skilled spaceship pilot.
 While on the planet Tyrian, a hostile drone shoots his best friend, Buce Quesillac.
 Before dying Buce warns Trent that the drone belonged to the militaristic MicroSol megacorporation.
 MicroSol has discovered Gravitium (the game's brand of Unobtainium) on Tyrian and seeks to keep it a secret.
-Now on MicroSol's hit list, Trent manages to secure a small, armed spacecraft and set out the free world of Savara.
+Now on MicroSol's hit list, Trent manages to secure a small, armed spacecraft and set out to the free world of Savara.

 Gameplay

-Tyrian is an arcade-style vertical scrolling shooter.
+Tyrian follows the conventions of vertically scrolling shooters with forced forward movement.
 It was developed chiefly as a homage to the works of Compile, particularly their Zanac series.

 The player controls a space ship fitted with different weapons (front and back, linked to the same button, and up to two external pods with their own buttons) and other equipment.
 The game presents a variety of enemies (some flying, some fixed, some on rails) and bosses, with many occurrences of fixed and/or indestructible obstacles.
 Before the player's starship is destroyed it must take enough damage to exhaust several points of shields (which regenerate over time) and armor.

-Tyrian's full game mode features a credit and equipment-buying system, and the shield/armor hit points which are similar to game mechanics in Raptor: Call of the Shadows, another PC game from the same period.
+Tyrian's full game mode features a credit and equipment-buying system, and the shield/armor hit points which are similar to game mechanics in Raptor: Call of the Shadows.
 The arcade mode has characteristics from coin-op arcade shooters, such as in-game powerups and extra lives.